 Coordinate systems defined by

 RefElevation attributes.
-As the prefix “Ref” suggests, this is purely a reference for convenience, and is in fact a duplication of data.
+As the prefix “Ref” suggests, this is the latitude and longitutde for the reference point.
+It was introduced as a way for vendors to easily migrate between IFC2X3 and IFC4.
+This is because the concept of map conversions did not exist in IFC2X3.
+In the case of IFC4, it is in fact a duplication of data.
 If there is a discrepancy between the

 IfcMapConversion and the data provided in